Home ยป Course ยป Sides ยป Easy Keto Sausage Stuffing (Whole30 + Paleo)

 • 2 cloves garlic minced

-• 1 lb sausage entire homemade recipe above or store-bought
+• 1 pound sausage entire homemade recipe above or store-bought

-• 2 packed cups kale 53g, stems removed and shredded
+• 2 cups kale packed, stems removed and shredded

 • 2 cups almond flour